joeygonzalesdones/d3-brushing-and-linking-lecture/README.md

 ## Running the Program

 To run the program, either directly open the `/code/index.html` file with the web browser of your choice (may not work with all browsers), or run a local HTTP server (e.g., with Python 3 installed, navigate to the `/code` directory with the command line and run `py -m http.server 8080`), which will make the program viewable by navigating to `localhost:8080` in the browser.

+Once the program is running in the browser, use the mouse to draw a rectangular brush on the visualization, and click and drag to move it around and highlight the points in the scatterplot.
+Hover over the points with the mouse in order to show the associated tooltips.